cmmartti/react-image-scroller/readme.md

 If you are targeting browsers that don't support [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), you must include a polyfill, such as [w3c/IntersectionObserver/polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

-If you wish to support smooth scrolling when navigating through the ImageScroller using the buttons or the keyboard, you must include a polyfill for smooth scrolling behaviour, such as [iamdustan/smoothscroll](https://github.com/iamdustan/smoothscroll).
+If you wish to support smooth scrolling for all browsers when navigating through the ImageScroller using the buttons or the keyboard, you must include a polyfill for smooth scrolling behaviour, such as [iamdustan/smoothscroll](https://github.com/iamdustan/smoothscroll).

 ## Usage